Junda24/MonSter-plusplus/README.md

 </div>

 ## News
+- `[2025/12]` The most often asked about the issue: ONNX and tensorRT export problems: can be reference to https://github.com/Junda24/MonSter-plusplus/pull/4
 - `[2025/9]` We have open-sourced our lightweight real-time model RT-MonSter++
 - `[2025/9]` Weights for RT-MonSter++ model released!
 - `[2025/10]` We have open-sourced our accuracy model MonSter++